Our team of researchers have experience and expertise in a range of disciplines and social science research methodologies.

 Research Associate

-Eileen recently completed her PhD in Statistics, in which she investigated linkage errors in the Integrated Data Infrastructure (IDI) using Census and Education data and documented the low-level of bias caused by linkage errors when using these two data sources.
-She previously completed her master in Statistics investigating educational achievement as a function of mode of birth delivery.
+I recently completed my PhD in Statistics, in which I investigated linkage errors in the IDI using Census and Education data and documented the low-level of bias caused by linkage errors when using these two data sources.
+I previously completed my MSc in Statistics, investigating educational achievement as a function of mode of birth delivery.

-Eileen’s area of expertise include IDI, microsimulation and data visualisation.
+My areas of expertise include IDI research, microsimulation, and data visualisation.

 Our University collaborators